harjot-oberai/Long-Shadows/README.md

 <img src="/screens/example_7.png">

 > **Note** : As much as I want people to use this feature, I should warn that this won't work in several cases as android internally applies anti alias on images/bitmaps while scaling and this leads to some random colors around the boundaries.
 Since the algorithm checks for only one particular color, these new colors will be treated as contours and shadow will be generated, leading to unexpected results.<br><br>
-So if you want to have a backround, I would suggest to draw the background in a different View and overlay this View with `LongShadowsView`/`LongShadowsImageView`/`LongShadowsTextView`, containing only the part you want to generate the shadow for.<br><br>
+So if you want to have a background, I would suggest to draw the background in a different View and overlay this View with `LongShadowsView`/`LongShadowsImageView`/`LongShadowsTextView`, containing only the part you want to generate the shadow for.<br><br>
 If you are creating a custom view and want to draw a bitmap and use this feature, you may set `Paint#setFilterBitmap()` to `false`.
-This will disable anti aliasing.
+This will disable anti aliasing for the bitmap.

 # Custom Views and ViewGroups